BestTimesToVisit.com Logo

 safety

-Be mindful of your belongings, especially in crowded areas like markets and Angkor Wat.
+Be mindful of your belongings, especially in crowded areas like the markets and Angkor Wat.
 Avoid walking alone at night in less populated areas.
-Use reputable transportation services and let someone know your plans, especially when venturing outside of Siem Reap town.
+Register your accommodation and passport details with your embassy or consulate as a precaution.

 packing